rbspy/rbspy/README.md

 ## Contributing

 Pull requests that improve usability, fix bugs, or help rbspy support more operating systems are very welcome.
-If you have questions about contributing come chat [on gitter](https://gitter.im/rbspy/rbspy) or email rbspy-users@googlegroups.com.
+If you have a question, the best way to ask is to create a Github issue!

 If you're not a very experienced Rust programmer, you're very welcome to contribute.
 A major reason rbspy is written in Rust is that Rust is more approachable for beginners than C/C++.